 Alaska EPSCoR' K-12 program supports Science, Technology, Engineering and Math (STEM) education efforts across the state.
 These include:

 The Modern Blanket Toss.
-Funding through a separate grant than EPSCoR's main award, this project uses unmanned aeriual vehicles (UAVs) to interest Alaska high school students in STEM fields.
+Funded through a separate grant than EPSCoR's main award, this project uses unmanned aerial vehicles (UAVs) to interest Alaskan high school students in STEM fields.

 Global Learning and Observations to Benefit the Environment (GLOBE) Seasons and Biomes.
 GLOBE Seasons and Biomes is a worldwide educational project in which K-12 students discuss climate change and learn about scientific inquiry through observing and documenting seasinak changes.
 Activities have included an international videoconference and Web forum; professional teacher development workshops; and class and individual investigations into plant and ice phenology and other climatic topics by K-12 students across Alaska and the world.
 GLOBE teachers and students have developed protocols for measuring climate change through phenomena such as times of river freeze-up and break-up, permafrost measurements taken through frost tubes, and mosquito observations and statistics.
 Alaska EPSCoR supports GLOBE by providing funding and personnel for teacher training workshops.